fabrimafe/CRISPRcoverage/README.md

 | 1000 | 0.458333333333333 | 4.06718181990874e-54 | 1 | 0.0148006050561844 | -125.949921546219 | -3.01327685661561 | -7.22636407348871 | 1chr.deletion|
 | 20000 | 0.495229007633588 | 0 | 1 | 4.90826790182424e-29 | -2954.14520522009 | -29.730283024759 | -94.9143296115036 |1chr.deletion |
 | 1e+06 | 0.598689201719632 | 0 | 8.34214803165462e-197 | 1 | -165796.633530543 | -2873.18983097139 | -2421.70188839253 | no.deletion |

+The second column indicates the fold-dosage compared to the proximal part of the chromosome, which is ~0.5 for a 1-chromosome deletion. p-values are computed with a likelihood ratio test comparing the model with the highest log likelihood ( last column) versus the three different models, i.e. complete deletion, 1-chromosomal deletion and no deletion.
+The log-likelihood is reported in the loglik columns.
+Smallest window sizes better control for local coverage, but might have reduced power.
+Here, the 1Mb window size does not have sufficient power to reject a model with no rearrangement, while the full chromosome analysis and smaller window sizes indicates a 1-chromosomal deletion.

 .
  * [R](./R)